paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 <Message text="World" />
 ```

-Components are defined by adding a `component` and `id` attribute to any element at the highest level in the template document.
+Components are defined by adding a `component` and `as` attribute to any element at the highest level in the template document.

 ## Exporting components